josephmjoy/robotics/java_robotutils/impnotes.md

    a single UDP packet - as much as can fit.
 Given the overhead of sending and receiving a UDP packet, we should pack as much in there as we can.

+# Feb 4, 2018 Design Note - revision of StructuredLogger.CreateFileLogger methods
+    It used to be that we support an 'append' flag.
+That has gone.
+The behavior is now that if a specific file is specified and it exists, new logs are APPENDED to this.
+Also, this path MUST contain the string "log" somewhere (a case-insensitive comparison is made).
+If a session-specific file is automatically generated, then it is expected that this file does not exist.
+If it DOES exist, it is treated as an error condition, the error is written to stderr, and no logging is done.

+    A new parameter has been added: maxSize, which is the max size in bytes of the log file.
+Logging will stop if the size of this file approaches this max size (approximately).
+It is felt that this is the most straightforward way to prevent logging from taking up too many resources.

+    The built-in File (and UDP) file Loggers now take an optional filter parameter - if non-null, this parameter is an object that implements the StructuredLogger.Filter interface - basically it has a method called filter that has the same semantics as Log.filter.
+This makes the built-in raw loggers much more flexible.

+    As before, the client can always make completely custom RawLoggers.

 # Jan 30, 2018 Design Note on Threadsafe and background Logging
 [Last updated Feb2,2018]
 Goals: